-Past peace processes in South Sudan have barely addressed local drivers of conflict.33 One key opportunity for creating alternative spaces for peacemaking in South Sudan therefore revolves around local community dialogues that focus on specific conflict drivers at the local level.34 This issue-based approach would allow actors on the ground to discuss and identify meaningful solutions to various forms of prevailing, context-specific grievances, irrespective of the stalled national R-ARCSS implementation process.35 Community dialogues would ideally refrain from formulating tight deadlines in order to give local actors sufficient time to address the issues at hand.36
+Past peace processes in South Sudan have barely addressed local drivers of conflict.33 One key opportunity for creating alternative spaces for peacemaking in South Sudan therefore revolves around local community dialogues that focus on specific conflict drivers at the local level.34 This issue-based approach would allow actors on the ground to discuss and identify meaningful solutions to various forms of prevailing, context-specific grievances, irrespective of the stalled national R-ARCSS implementation process.35 Community dialogues could start by forging consensus among local actors on the most pressing local grievances that they want to address.
+Agreement on a joint agenda could help to build trust among the participants of community dialogues, which would ideally include women, youth from cattle camps, and marginalised actors.
+Moreover, community dialogues would ideally refrain from formulating tight deadlines in order to give local actors sufficient time to address the issues at hand.
+36